numbbo/coco/docs/coco-doc/source/index.rst

 The Instance concept
 -----------------------

-As the formalization above suggest, the differentiation between function (index) and instance index is of purely semantic nature only.
+As the formalization above suggests, the differentiation between function (index) and instance index is of purely semantic nature.
 This semantics however has important implications in how we display and interpret the results.
 We interpret varying the instance parameter in the following ways.